waqarabbas123/Simple-Login-form/README.md

-This is the simple Login-form using html and css it This is usefuyll for the login websites.
+This is the simple Login-form using html and css it This is usefull for website login forms.